MRCBSU/real-time-mcmc/Markdown Merge Explanations/generate-snapshot-report.md

 ## Steps to prepare snapshot report

-This means that you will need to checkout the following files from this branch for use:
+This means that you will need to checkout the following files from this branch (SMED_Test_JK_Branch) for use:

 - {repo}/R/outputs/SnapshotReport.Rmd